joanna15202/Desktop-application---bookstore/README.md

 # Desktop-application---bookstore
-Desktop bookstore application that stores Title, Author Year, and ISBN
+This is a desktop bookstore application that stores Title, Author Year, and ISBN